Local Austin Kay wins baseball championship with Cal Lutheran

 “It was the top of the world kind of feeling, it was unbelievable,” Kay said.
 “It was something really great to be a part of because of the way we started the season, we weren’t supposed to win it.
 We hit the ball really well and our pitchers really stepped up.”

-Kay will remain in Thousand Oaks through mid-July and will then move to Oceanside to start his new job in Oceanside.
+Kay will remain in Thousand Oaks through mid-July and will then move to Oceanside to start his new job.
 The college grad will be working as an environmental consultant.

 “I think in a couple of months I’ll miss it,” Kay said of the end of his baseball life.
 “But it was a really good way to go out and I’m definitely happy with how my career went.”